 CBM and Community Mental Health

-In many of the poorest countries in the world, where CBM focuses her work, the populations are exposed to poverty and unemployment, migration, and have poor health and education systems.
+In many of the poorest countries in the world, where CBM focuses its work, the populations are exposed to poverty and unemployment, migration, and have poor health and education systems.
 All these increase risks of poor mental health.
-CBM therefore works to challenge the environmental factors that can lead to mental health problems, and supports communities to reduce stigma, exclusion, and barriers to participation.
+Therefore, CBM works to address these environmental factors, working with communities to reduce stigma, exclusion, and barriers to participation.
 CBM also works in emergency contexts, reducing the impact of emergencies on communities through mental health and psychosocial support, and strengthening community resilience and preparedness for future events.

-A strong evidence base for effective, culturally appropriate, community-based interventions has grown, and CBM partners with many health providers, including governments, to strengthen health systems to help people to access quality care, and close the treatment gap.
-CBM and partners contributed to the development and field use of the WHO’s mhGAP programme, and the QualityRights Toolkit, which helps local actors to advocate and act to bring mental health services more in line with the CRPD.
+A strong evidence base for effective, culturally appropriate, community-based interventions has grown, and CBM partners with many health providers, including governments, to strengthen health systems, education, social protection and other systems to help people to access quality care, and close the treatment gap.
+CBM and partners contributed to the development and field trials of the WHO’s mhGAP programme, and the QualityRights Toolkit, which helps local actors to advocate and act to bring mental health services more in line with the CRPD.
+The Community Mental Health Initiative builds on this work.

 This previously invisible group is now starting to be better organised so that they can speak with their own voice.
 There is a long way to go, but there are now many positive signs that more people with psychosocial disabilities are starting to be able to find their own path to recovery and full participation in communities.